What does participatory video reporting mean to be forward-looking in research, monitoring, and evaluation?

 How we help

 Being in a position to value add for our client is one thing, actually setting up the mechanisms to do so and prioritising the effort in order to achieve value-adding is another.
-The Scholarships Effectiveness Group (SEG) is one example of how we’re supporting and working with our client in the most effective way.
+The Scholarships Effectiveness Group (SEG) is one example of how we’re supporting and working with our clients in the most effective way.